When Machines Join the Moral Circle: The Persona Effect of Generative AI Agents in Collaborative Reasoning: Discussion

 \section{Discussion}

 This study examined a central question for moral and ethics education in the age of generative AI: can artificial teammates change the \emph{way} learners deliberate about moral dilemmas, rather than simply influencing \emph{what} they decide?
+From an educational technology perspective, this question treats collaborative moral reasoning as a proximal, learning-relevant process, one through which reflective moral awareness may be scaffolded even when final decisions remain stable.
 Building on theories of collaborative learning and moral cognition \cite{dillenbourg_what_1999, andriessen_arguing_2013, graham_moral_2013, meyer_moral_2023}, we investigated how AI personas, supportive and contrarian, reshape moral framing, reasoning quality, the semantic evolution of discourse, and eventual justification complexity.
 In doing so, the study illuminates how artificial interlocutors might become active participants in distributed moral reasoning, guiding collective reflection through their social–epistemic tone.

 The first set of findings showed that supportive AI teammates consistently increased the proportion of grounded and qualified claims, while contrarian AI agents did not weaken reasoning quality but instead expanded the range of moral perspectives articulated, particularly in relation to \emph{care} and \emph{fairness}.
 This pattern reflects two complementary mechanisms.
 The supportive persona created a psychologically safe environment that encouraged elaboration, allowing participants to link emotional empathy with rational justification.
 In contrast, the contrarian persona disrupted consensus and sustained value diversity, inviting participants to articulate and defend competing positions.
 This duality resonates with social-constructivist accounts of moral learning, which emphasise that understanding emerges through cycles of affirmation and challenge \cite{andriessen_arguing_2013, ward_productive_2011}.
 It also supports recent claims that AI personas can act as socio-cognitive scaffolds that modulate epistemic stance \cite{park_generative_2023, schecter_how_2025}.
 In moral dialogue, such scaffolding enabled more balanced participation between empathic grounding and critical scrutiny, an equilibrium long recognised as essential to integrative moral development \cite{haidt2007morality, greene2014moral}.